mathsaey/hanyutils/README.md

 # Hanyutils

-Utilities for dealing with Chinese characters and pinyin.
+Utilities for dealing with Chinese characters (hanzi) and pinyin.

 ## Installation